 The most expensive option is the Bosch sliding compound miter saw.
-It sells for around $375 but can handle some wider sections of wood than a regular compound miter saw.
+However, if you do a lot of wood working, it might be a luxury worthwhile.
+A nice benefit is that the saw provides a Bosch exclusive axial glide system that allows wider cross cuts and better alignment.
 This particular model puts the controls to the front of the saw which make it fast and easy to make adjustments while working on a project.
 The single bevel slide mechanism moves the blade easily and fluently through the cut every time.
 There is never any dangerous binding to worry about.

 All of these miter saws have had good reviews and would work well for woodworking and wood craft projects.
 With many craft projects, you could probably get by with a 7 1/2 inch miter saw.
 But, if you are going to spend the money, the 10 inch is a little more versatile.
 You can actually buy the Hitachi 10 inch saw for about the same price and some of the 7 1/2 inch saws I’ve seen.